Nifled/programming-challenges/README.md

-# codeeval-challenges
+# programming-challenges

-  These are my versions of the challenges that are provided on [Codeeval](https://www.codeeval.com/open_challenges/).
-The challenges are located in /src directory.
+These are my solutions to some of the challenges that are provided on different sites like [Hackerrank](https://www.hackerrank.com/), [Codewars](https://www.codewars.com/), and [Codeeval](https://www.codeeval.com/).
+The challenges are located in their corresponding `/<site_name>` directory.

 The languages I currently work on with the challenges are:

-  	Python
+* `Python`
-  	Java
+* `Javascript`

-  You are welcome to make any suggestions (as I'm not an expert) and to use my code to help you better understand pretty much whatever the content is related to.
+* `Java`

-  NOTE: All the code that is pushed to this repo is NOT in the test-case/input format that CodeEval accepts.
-This is to make it easier to read.
+You are welcome to make any suggestions (I'm no expert) and to use my code to help you better understand pretty much whatever the content is related to.